OSINTer-Platform/ansible/README.md

 - Ubuntu Server 20
 - CentOS Linux 8
 - Rocky Linux 8
+We do recommend running OSINTer on Arch Linux, as this has proven to have a substantial perfomance increase over the other distributions during our very extensive testing, but we do realize that this unfortunatly isn't possible for everyone, and therefore we fully support the other platforms listed.

 ## Using own CA for TLS certificate
 OSINTer-ansible will automatically setup certificates for use with TLS